 “James Voelz’s concentration on the distinctiveness and precision of Mark’s language and style distinguishes this learned and readable commentary from others on the market.
 The clarity of his articulate expositions, the abundance of helpful examples given and the alertness to contrary views testify to the book’s origins in decades of inspiring teaching.
 Now a world-wide readership is able to participate in this meticulous analysis of Mark’s Gospel.”

 ~ J. Keith Elliott, emeritus professor of New Testament textual criticism, University of Leeds, UK

 On the Galatians volume:

 “Massively researched with careful and clear exposition of the text and key critical issues: this will be an invaluable resource for all those grappling with Paul’s presentation of his gospel in Galatians.”

-—Christopher Tuckett, emeritus professor of New Testament studies, University of Oxford, England
+~ Christopher Tuckett, emeritus professor of New Testament studies, University of Oxford, England

-Interviews on Best Bible Commentaries
+Author Interviews from the Concordia series on Best Bible Commentaries

 Purpose of the Concordia Commentary Series

 Each volume provides an original translation and meticulous grammatical analysis of the Hebrew, Aramaic, or Greek text.
 Further light is shed on the passage from extrabiblical literature, ancient cultures, and archaeology.
 The author offers an exposition of the text’s meaning within its original historical context, highlights from its reception history, and a fresh theological interpretation that is eminently relevant today.

 Authors are sensitive to the rich treasury of language, imagery, and themes that extend throughout Scripture from creation and the fall into sin to redemption, the return of Christ, and the eschaton.
 Attention is given to the biblical dialectics of Law and Gospel, sin and grace, death and new life, and the eschatological tension between the “now” and the “not yet” inaugurated by the arrival of the kingdom of God in Christ.